yesimxev/magcopy/README.md

 ## Dependencies

-A magstripe reader (I use MSR-100).
+- A magstripe reader (I use MSR-100).
-Raspberry Pi
+- Raspberry Pi
-Avrdude and arduino-cli installed with ATtiny85, and arduino core.
+- Avrdude and arduino-cli installed with ATtiny85, and arduino core.
-Add the ATtiny boards to your arduino-cli.yaml on your home folder Install it along with arduino core
+- Add the ATtiny boards to your arduino-cli.yaml on your home folder
+- Install it along with arduino core
+- Some wire
+- Magspoof with ATtiny85

 ```
 apt-get install avrdude arduino-cli